scikit-hep/uproot3/README.rst

 Questions
 =========

 If you have a question about how to use uproot that is not answered in the document below, I recommend asking your question on `StackOverflow <https://stackoverflow.com/questions/tagged/uproot>`__ with the ``[uproot]`` tag.
-I monitor this tag (among others).
+(I get notified of questions with this tag.)

 .. raw:: html